danlewisao/devcontainer-features/README.md

-# Dev Container Features: Self Authoring Template
+# Dev Container Features: AD&E POC/Example Features

-> This repo provides a starting point and example for creating your own custom [dev container features](), hosted for free on GitHub Container Registry.
-The example in this repository follows the [**proposed**  dev container feature distribution specification](https://containers.dev/implementors/features-distribution/).
->
-> The proposed specification is in its _finalization_ phase and is subject to change.
-To provide feedback to the specification, please leave a comment [on spec issue #70](https://github.com/devcontainers/spec/issues/70).
-For more broad feedback regarding dev container features, please see [spec issue #61](https://github.com/devcontainers/spec/issues/61).

-## Example Contents
+## Contents

-This repository contains a _collection_ of two features - `hello` and `color`.
-These features serve as simple feature implementations.
-Each sub-section below shows a sample `devcontainer.json` alongside example usage of the feature.
+This repository contains a _collection_ of POC/Example features to assist with docs/architecture-as-code - `copier`, `pandoc`, `plantuml` and `plantuml-light`.

-### `hello`
+### `copier`

-Running `hello` inside the built container will print the greeting provided to it via its `greeting` option.
+Install the copier templating engine to allow easy provisioning of files based on an existing template

 ```jsonc
 {